jonthejon/RayTracer/readme.md

 ## Libraries

 No external libraries have been used in this project.
-All classes are 100% Kotlin code written froms scratch.
+All classes are 100% Kotlin code written from scratch.

 ## Acknowledgments